-WASHINGTON, D.C. — The Electronic Privacy Information Center (EPIC) lacks standing to intervene in a recently announced $5 billion settlement between the Federal Trade Commission (FTC) and Facebook Inc. over certain data-sharing practices engaged in by the social network, the U.S. Department of Justice (DOJ) argues in an Aug.
-5 brief opposing the privacy group’s motion to intervene, which it calls “legally and procedurally infirm” (United States v.
+WASHINGTON, D.C. — Even though the Electronic Privacy Information Center (EPIC) has a still-pending motion to intervene in the $5 billion settlement between the Federal Trade Commission and Facebook Inc. over certain data-sharing practices engaged in by the social network, the privacy group on Oct.
+16 filed a new motion in District of Columbia federal court seeking to file an amicus curiae brief opposing the court’s approval of the settlement (United States v.
 Facebook Inc., No. 1:19-cv-02184, D. D.C.).

 NEW ORLEANS — An insured argues in an Oct.
 1 appellant brief that an underlying lawsuit seeking to recover damages purportedly caused by a data breach of its credit card processing system triggered “personal and advertising injury” coverage under its commercial general liability insurance policy, asking the Fifth Circuit U.S. Court of Appeals to reverse a lower federal court’s finding that the insurer has no duty to defend (Landry's Inc. v.
 The Insurance Company of the State of Pennsylvania, No. 19-20430, 5th Cir.).

 SAN FRANCISCO — The Ninth Circuit U.S. Court of Appeals on Oct.
 18 denied a motion by Facebook Inc. for rehearing en banc of a panel ruling that affirmed a trial court’s decision to certify a class that is suing the social network under the Illinois Biometric Information Privacy Act (BIPA) for its facial recognition technology that identifies people in posted photographs (Nimesh Patel, et al. v.
 Facebook Inc., No. 18-15982, 9th Cir.).